alyssamarie0107/user-thread-lib150/REPORT.md

 this function we create the ready queue, and register the single execution flow of the application as the idle thread by defining a context object for this thread and initializing it.
 After this, we assign the `running_thread_ptr` to the idle thread we just initialized.
-Once this occurs, we call `uthread_create();` to create a new thread out of the function and argument passed as parameter.
+Next, we call `uthread_create();` to create a new thread out of the function and argument passed as parameter.

 In `uthread_create();` we allocate a pointer of type `struct uthread_tcb`.
 We then allocate memory for this new thread's stack by calling